Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies: Omitted Details for Section

-At the same time, the target mean (at round $k$) $m_k$ can also be related to the objective $\Phi$:
+Here we provide the analysis of the mean-matching algorithm, along with some additional assumptions.
+Under the settings in Appendix~\ref{app:bc}, we have already shown that the feature mean $\mu_k$ represents the negative gradient on the objective $\Phi$.
+Actually, the target mean $m_k$ can also be related to $\Phi$:

 where the first inequality follows from H\"older's inequality, the second from Pinsker's inequality, and the last from Jensen's inequality.
-Therefore, we assume that $\Phi(\theta)$ satisfies the $\mu$-\emph{Polyak--Łojasiewicz} (PL) condition, such that for all $\theta$,
+Therefore, it is natural to assume that $\Phi(\theta)$ satisfies the $\mu$-\emph{Polyak--Łojasiewicz} (PL) condition, such that for all $\theta$,

 Hence, we can use the gradient norm $\|\nabla\Phi(\theta)\|_*$ to control the function value $\Phi(\theta)$—or more precisely, the optimality gap $\Phi(\theta)-\delta^*$, since there may exist model mis-specification.
 Under this PL condition, an approximate stationary point implies an approximate optimal point.
 Intuitively, this means that if the feature mean $\|\mu_k\|_*$ is small, then the target mean $|m_k|$ is also small, which enables effective mean-matching under the norm constraint $\|v\|\leq V_\tmax$.
 In contrast, for a ``bad'' policy class, the magnitude of the expected advantage, i.e., $|m_k|$, would be large, making the mean-matching problem difficult and consequently leading to a non-zero error.
 Intuitively, if a policy class can achieve zero error at all rounds, which means $v_k^\top\mu_k=m_k$ for all $k\in[K]$, the telescoping lemma tells that